nnodim/simple_shell/README.md

-Readme for the simpleoiii delddddrfjct
+Readme for the simpleuoiii delddddrfjct